 There are free encryption tools that are native to Windows and Mac OS, but they are not installed by default.
 You will need to find them on your system and install them first before using them.
 The last con is not really a con but more of an additional step that you need to carry out manually.

-Password Protect USB drive on Windows
+Password Protect USB Flash Drive on Windows

-how to encrypt using Bitlocker
+how to encrypt USB flash drives using Bitlocker

 Step 1: Plugin a USB drive (a blank one).
 Ensure that the drive is empty by deleting everything or transferring anything that you might need to another place.